alexgilesdaniel/alexgilesdaniel.github.io/_posts/2024-01-16-streaming-data-between-applications.md

 One of my proudest accomplishments at National Instruments was developing a multimodal approach to documentation.
 Prior to my joining on with NI, the LabVIEW documentation contained screenshots of programming examples, but they were few, and the team didn’t have a standardized format for explaining them in detail.
 In my documentation, I used numbered callouts to describe the flow of data through LabVIEW applications, as seen in the adapted excerpt below.

 Read the full topic [here](https://www.ni.com/docs/en-US/bundle/labview/page/streaming-data-between-applications.html).
+The featured application is one that I developed.

+---

 ## Streaming Data between Applications